Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 ![alt text](/img/posts/combined_notebook_80_0.png)

+## Observation:
-### There is insufficient evidence to conclude that smoking has a significant effect on obesity levels.
+✅ There is insufficient evidence to conclude that smoking has a significant effect on obesity levels.
 The primary observation is that individuals in Obesity Level III are predominantly non-smokers.

 ```python